Concrete Column Calculator

 For tree rings or annular shapes: Calculate the outer circle, then subtract the inner circle.
 Outer area − inner area × depth = volume.
 Our calculator above handles this automatically.

-Round vs Square: When to Use Each
+Round Columns vs Square Columns: When to Use Each

 Why some projects need the circular concrete formula